North Carolina Highway 10: History

 The North Carolina State Highway Commission, established in 1915, surveyed a route for NC 10, which was the number designated for the Central Highway.
 Existing roads were linked with new roads to form the east–west route.
 In 1921, Governor Cameron Morrison, along with the state legislature, backed a $50 million bond for a state-owned and maintained highway system, launching North Carolina's first organized statewide road and bridge improvement campaign.
 This came to fruition in 1921 with the creation of the state highway system.
 In November, 1926, the U.S. highway system of highways was adopted for "uniform marking" by the American Association of State Highway Officials.; NC 10 was overlaid by US 70 and US 19, and in 1934, North Carolina eliminated most state highways that coincided with U.S. highways.
 After 1934, NC 10 was severely truncated. and, for the most part, disappeared from the map.

 NC 10 was also known as the "Old Hickory Highway;" at the North Carolina State Capitol building there is a granite highway marker commemorating the North Carolina soldiers of the U.S. Army's 30th "Old Hickory" Division, who fought to break the Hindenburg Line in France during World War I. The marker was placed in 1930 where NC 10 passed by the state capitol.
-A second marker is located at the corner of Blue Ridge Parkway and Hillsborough Street in Raleigh.
+A second marker is located at the corner of Blue Ridge Road and Hillsborough Street in Raleigh.